5 Segmentation

 YOZ51B6A2QMB 28 31.13 1638 0 0

-5.2.4 Hierarchical clustering
+5.2.4 Hiearchical clustering

 Let’s take a look at an example.
 We’ll have to start by creating a dissimilarity matrix.
+We’ll sample of data to deal first.

 #-----------------------------------------------------------------